rweigel/phys305/flux.md

 $$
 \label{eqn:flux}

 where $\mathbf{E}$ is the electric field at $dA$, a small patch of area on a surface; the vector $d\mathbf{A}$ is $dA$ multiplied by a unit vector that is normal (perpendicular) to $dA$.
 Notice that this integral does not have the circle.
 This means that one can compute the electric flux through any surface.

-%If the surface is closed, then from Gauss's law it follows that the integral equals $Q_{encl}/\epsilon_o$.
+(Later we will see that if the surface is closed, then from Gauss's law it follows that the integral equals $Q_{encl}/\epsilon_o$).

-As was done in Section 22.2 of the textbook, we will consider problems where integration is not required to compute the flux.
-In this case

-$$
-\Phi_E=\mathbf{E}\cdot \mathbf{A}
-$$

-* $E$ is constant on a flat surface of area $A$, and
-* the angle of \mathbf{E} with respect to $A$ is constant.
+## Example -- Flux Through an Area

-In part (a) of following diagram, a 3-D view of two planes are shown.
+In part (a) of following figure, a 3-D view of two planes are shown.
 The planes are in a region of space where the electric field is in the $+y$-direction.
 Part (b) shows the planes when viewed from a position on the $+x$-axis; from this view, electric field lines are horizontal.

-Suppose that the electric field lines  represent the flow direction of water that is moving with a velocity $v$.
+Compute $\Phi_E$ through the two areas.

 \input{Gauss/figures/Flux_Basic}

-If we want to compute how much water flows through the surface area of the titled plane, we can note that it will be the same as the amount of water that flows through the plane with dashed boundaries.
+% If we want to compute how much water flows through the surface area of the titled plane, we can note that it will be the same as the amount of water that flows through the plane with dashed boundaries.
 Every particle of fluid that flows through the blue surface will flow through the gray surface.
 If the water is moving at a velocity of $v$, then the quantity of water flowing through the dashed plane will be proportional to $v (A_{dashed})=v(L\cos\phi w)=vA\cos\phi$, where $A=Lw$ is the area of the titled gray plane.
 Now, even though nothing flows along electric field lines, it turns out that an important quantity is this equation with $E$ replaced $v$, defined to be the electric flux through the surface $A$:

 $$
 \Phi_E=E(L\cos\phi)w=EA\cos\phi